Protecting your identity online

 Take data breaches seriously

-• Contact your financial institution(s) immediately and review your statements.
+• Contact your bank and monitor your accounts.

 How do I know if my identity has been stolen

-If you think your Pepper account has been compromised, contact us immediately by calling Customer Service on 137 377.
+If you believe your Pepper Money account has been affected, call our Customer Service team on 137 377 straight away.

 Contributor | Steve Meek, Chief Information Officer